Pocket Guide: Shipping Firefox

 Some teams use GitHub during development but will still be required to use Phabricator (tracked in Bugzilla) to check their code into the mozilla-central hg repository.

-The standard process for code to be delivered to our users is by ‘riding the trains’, meaning that it’s landed in mozilla-central where it waits for the next Beta cycle to begin.
-After merging to Beta the code will stabilize over a 4 week period (along with everything else that merged from mozilla-central).
-At the end of the beta cycle a release candidate (RC) build will be generated, tested thoroughly, and eventually become the next version of Firefox.
+The standard process for code to be delivered to our users is by ‘riding the trains’, meaning that it’s landed in mozilla-central to ship in Nightly builds while it waits for the next Beta cycle to begin.
+After merging to Beta, the code stabilizes over a 4 week period (along with everything else that merged from mozilla-central from that development cycle).
+At the end of the Beta cycle, a release candidate (RC) build is generated, tested thoroughly, and eventually is released as the next major version of Firefox.

 Further Reading/Useful links:

 Not all code can simply wait for the normal train model to be included in a Firefox build.
-There are a variety of reasons for this; critical fixes, security concerns, stabilizing a feature that’s already in Beta, shipping high priority features faster, and so on.
+There are a variety of reasons for this; critical fixes, security concerns, stabilizing a feature that’s already in Beta, shipping high-priority features/enhancements faster, and so on.

-In these situations an uplift can be requested to take a recent landing in mozilla-central and merge specific bits to another repository outside the standard train model.
-After the request is made within Bugzilla, Release Management will assess the potential risk and will make a decision on whether it’s accepted.
+In these situations, an uplift can be requested to take a recent landing in mozilla-central and merge specific bits to the Beta or Release repository outside the standard train model.
+After the request is made, Release Management will assess the potential risk and make a decision on whether it will be accepted or not.

 Further Reading/Useful links: